-- a.
-Suppliers shall pay employees in a timely manner for all work completed and shall pay at least the minimum wage required by law or the prevailing industry wage, whichever is greater, and shall provide legally mandated benefits. - b.
-Suppliers shall pay annual leave and holidays as required by law - c.
-Suppliers shall not engage in false training or apprenticeship practices that are used to avoid payment of compensation - d.
+- Suppliers shall pay employees in a timely manner for all work completed and shall pay at least the minimum wage required by law or the prevailing industry wage, whichever is greater, and shall provide legally mandated benefits. - b.
+Suppliers shall pay annual leave and holidays as required by law. - Suppliers shall not engage in false training or apprenticeship practices that are used to avoid payment of compensation. - d.
 We recognize that employees have the right to just and favorable remuneration for a regular work week that is sufficient to meet employees' basic needs and provide some discretionary income.
-Where these goals are not met, suppliers shall work with New Balance to take appropriate actions to progressively raise employee compensation and living standards through improved wage systems, benefits, welfare programs and other services
+Where these goals are not met, suppliers shall work with New Balance to take appropriate actions to progressively raise employee compensation and living standards through improved wage systems, benefits, welfare programs and other services.

+VII.
 Working Hours

 - a.
 Suppliers shall comply with all applicable laws, regulations and industry standards on working hours.
 Except in extraordinary circumstances, the maximum allowable working hours in a week shall be the lesser of what is permitted by national law or a regular work week of 48 hours plus overtime hours not in excess of 12 hours.
-Suppliers shall not request overtime on a regular hasis - Suppliers shall provide employees with at least 24 consecutive hours of rest in every seven-day period.
-Employees may refuse overtime without threat of penalty, punishment or dismissal.

-- Overtime shall be compensated at a premium rate.
+Suppliers shall not request overtime on a regular basis. - b.
+Suppliers shall provide employees with at least 24 consecutive hours of rest in every seven-day period. - Employees may refuse overtime without threat of penalty, punishment or dismissal. - d.
+Overtime shall be compensated at a premium rate. - e.
+All hours worked must be fully and accurately documented.